aolarte/aolarte.github.io/_posts/2010-04-15-simple-spring-aop-and-annotations.md

 </web-app>
 {% endhighlight %}

-The xml simple initializes the spring framework, by passing the location of the main configuration file ( /WEB-INF/spring/web-application-context.xml ).
-We also map our spring actions to *.do.
-Now let's look at the web-application-context file:
+The xml simply initializes the spring framework, by passing the location of the main configuration file ( `/WEB-INF/spring/web-application-context.xml` ).
+We also map our spring actions to `*.do`.
+Now let's look at the `web-application-context.xml` file:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>